cfech/helm/README.md

         helm get values mydb [--all] [--revision 1] [installation name]

-- get the manifest or entire template currently being used
+- get the manifest or entire yml currently being used, with values already injected

         helm get manifest mydb [--revision]

 ## 23 Helm History ##

-- show the history , with successful deployments and errors throughout the history
+- show the history , with successful installations and errors throughout the history

         helm history mydb